MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-31-Agile-Principles.md

 **Responding to change over following a plan** creates an environment in which focused creativity flourishes over status quo processes.
 Things should move quickly to improve.
 Customer solutions should be punctually redefined to respond to market trends.
 While we all make plans, the prime benefit of being able to pivot is that risk is reduced.
 As the transmission of new information flows through the business, it is important that projects have leeway to change course at the drop of a hat to deliver business value as fast as possible.

 <details>
-  <summary>Click here for responding to change's supporting Principles</summary>
+  <summary>Click to discover responding to change's supporting Principles</summary>

 | Key Principles | Rationale for leaders |
 |:------|:------|